Do you have Broadband Internet Access?

 What activities are available at the resort?

 Here at the resort, there is a wide variety of recreational activities.
 We have a large children’s playground consisting of a swing set, slide, playhouse, rock wall, monkey bars, and a sandbox.
-For older children or adults, we have a basketball hoop, volleyball/badminton court, horseshoes, tetherballs, and a ping-pong table.
+For older children or adults, we have a basketball hoop, tetherballs, and a ping-pong table.
 We also have a large, flagstone gathering area with a campfire pit (wood included), as well as propane grills and picnic tables.
 The area also offers numerous hiking and mountain biking trails, including one starting at the edge of our property and heading into Tonto National Forest.

 Are there any restaurants or grocery stores close by?

 There are three restaurants within a 5-10 minute walk from our resort.
 Several additional restaurants are in Pine, which is a short 3-mile drive away.
 Please check our DINING webpage for descriptions of the various restaurants.
 We have tried them all so we can offer recommendations based on our personal experiences.
-For basic groceries, the Strawberry Market is only a quarter-mile away.
+For basic groceries, the Ponderosa Market is only a few miles away.
 For fuel or general merchandise, Uncle Tom’s Texaco convenience store is located in Pine (3 miles south.)
 If you need enough to justify the 20 minute drive, groceries are cheapest in Payson.

 What does “housekeeping cabins” mean?